ischrot/ischrot.github.io/teaching/ss22/seminar.md

   {:.note}

 Registration
 : To participate in the seminar, please register for the seminar on [MÜSLI][muesli].
+The number of participants is limited to 18.

 ## Kick-Off Meeting
 The kick-off meeting takes place on Tuesday, April 26, 11:00, in SR 1 (INF 205).
 Here, we